dwainejade/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - const newRoll.
+It's a variable thats accesed when the function is called.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - name stays the same. newRole is a random number.

 c.
-What is the lexical scope of `newRoll`? - local
+What is the lexical scope of `newRoll`?
+  - Local to the function.

 ### Task 3 - Stretch Goals